Peraanmai: Plot

 Duruvan is a trainer at a National Cadet Corps (NCC) camp for women cadets.
-Duruvan's superior ranger Ganapathiram berated him for his caste and rough persona, and he is blamed for inappropriate acts by other cadets.
-Victoria, their warden, sympathises with Duruvan.
-Duruvan selects female cadets Kalpana, Ajitha, Susheela, Jennifer and Thulas for an expedition.
+His superior ranger Ganapathiram berates him for his caste and rough persona.
+Duruvan is also blamed for inappropriate acts by other cadets.
+However, Victoria, their warden, sympathises with him.

+Duruvan selects female cadets Kalpana, Ajitha, Susheela, Jennifer, and Thulasi for an expedition.
 As a practical joke, the women complain to Ganapathiram, claiming they do not feel safe with Duruvan.
-During the expedition, whilst Duruvan is caught up in procedures at a forest checkpost, the women buy condoms and other inappropriate items, and start the jeep, driving it down a hill.
+During the expedition, whilst Duruvan is caught up in procedures at a forest checkpost, the women buy condoms and other inappropriate items, start the jeep, and drive it down a hill.
 After losing the vehicle, the troop decides to stay in the forest for the night and return by an alternative route the next morning.
 The women start to bond with Duruvan.
 Kalpana sees two foreigners with advanced armaments in the Indian forest; Duruvan guesses they are heading towards an Indian satellite research station to destroy a rocket-launching project.
 He realises the foreigners will take five hours to reach the banks of Toonghum Lake.
 Duruvan knows a better route to the opposite bank that can be reached in 4.5 hours.
-He tells the women to inform Ganapathiram about them and bring extra forces, but the women disagree and go with Duruvan.
-They reach the opposite bank and they find there are 16 mercenaries.
+He tells the women to inform Ganapathiram and bring extra forces, but the women disagree and go with Duruvan.
+They reach the opposite bank and find 16 mercenaries.

-Duruvan realises the mercenaries plan to sabotage the space mission and makes plans to defeat them.
+Duruvan realises the mercenaries' plan to sabotage the space mission and devises a plan to defeat them.
 He sends Ajitha to inform Indian officials, and the other women remain with him.
 Whilst en route, Ajitha gets trapped in quicksand and dies.
-Duruvan uses his navigational skill to place the troop ahead of the mercenaries, and later obstructs their movement by cutting trees to distract them.
+Duruvan uses his navigational skills to place the troop ahead of the mercenaries and later obstructs their movement by cutting trees to distract them.
 Anderson, the leader of the foreign mercenary group, decides to stay back until a clear notion from the opposite side.
-He deploys two of his men to investigate the situation but Duruvan kills the two men.
-Anderson sends three men – Thompson, George and Edwin – to the opposite side to find out what happened to the two men; Duruvan's troops are waiting for them to collect their armaments.
+He deploys two of his men to investigate the situation, but Duruvan kills both of them.
+Anderson sends three men – Thompson, George, and Edwin – to the opposite side to find out what happened to the two men; Duruvan's troops are waiting for them to collect their armaments.
 Duruvan kills George and Edwin, but Thompson escapes.
 When Anderson finds he has lost four men, he decides to kill his opponent.